nuthanc/angular_advanced_fast/opt-mod-05-lazy-loading/README.md

 * Path in feature needs to be empty path
 * Add in AppRouting module the routes, the path which was emptied and then loadChildren
 * After adding this lazy loading, we don't need to import in imports os AppModule

+### 14. More Lazy Loading

+* Add Lazy loading for ShoppingList as well